act-rules/act-rules.github.io/_rules/link-skip-block-content-7b576d.md

 #### Failed Example 1

-There is no link to skip the complementary [section of repeated content][].
+There is no link to skip the complementary [block of repeated content][].

 ```html
 <html lang="en">